SEACrowd/.github/profile/README.md

 ### 🔓 Task 4: Opening Your Private AI Dataset of SEA

 If you have previous work with closed data (or have been contacted by us thanks to Task 3 :wink:), you can release your data and log it with us [here](https://form.jotform.com/team/232952680898069/seacrowd-sea-datasets).
-The data will still be owned by you and tied to your previous work, as we are simply creating a catalog of it.
+The data will still be owned by you and tied to your previous work, as we simply create a catalog of it.

 ## Is there any other way to help?